-Endgame tells the story of Hamm, a blind man who cannot stand; Clov, his servant, who cannot sit; and Nagg and Nell, Hamm’s parents, who have no legs and live in rubbish bins.
+Endgame is a one-act, four-character play by Samuel Beckett.
+It tells the story of Hamm, a blind man who cannot stand; Clov, his servant, who cannot sit; and Hamm’s parents, Nagg and Nell, who have no legs and live in rubbish bins.

 Ah the old questions, the old answers, there’s nothing like them.